Updated February 16, 2023

 Get a cute hat that can protect the top of your head and neck from the sun.

-Many people don’t realize that your scalp can get sunburned along the part in your hair.
+Many people don’t realize that your scalp can get sunburned along the part of your hair.
 Ouch!

-When it comes to finding a really cute hat there is no better place to go then Etsy
+When it comes to finding a really cute hat there is no better place to go than Etsy

 We found these super cute hats that are perfect for the beach: